-This 37-credit program leads to initial/ professional certification in teaching early childhood education and students with disabilities from birth through grade 2.
+This 37-credit program leads to initial/professional certification in teaching early childhood education and students with disabilities from birth through grade 2.
 Candidates must hold a current teaching certificate to be admitted and therefore may also use this degree to satisfy requirements for professional certification.
 Graduates of the program will be able to serve as teachers, leaders and directors of early childhood programs and development specialists in a variety of early childhood and educational settings.

-Required Foundations Courses
+Required Foundations Courses (18 credit hours)

-(18 credit hou urs)

 EDU 595 Introduction to

 Educational Research

 EDU 531 Typical and Atypical

 Child Development

 EDU 561 Language and Literacy

 Development for Diverse

 Young Learners

 EDU 601 Child, Family and

 Community

 EDU 602 Health, Nutrition and

 Safety in Early Childhood

 EDU 604 Observation and

 Assessment of Young

 Children and Young

 Children with Exceptional

 Learning Needs

-Required Ac lvanced Courses
+Required Advanced Courses

-(12 credit hou

-EDU 574 Differentiating Reading
+0

 Instruction

 EDU 603 Creative Activities and

 Movement in Inclusive

-Early Childhood Settings EDU 610 Inclusive Exploration Activities, Birth-4 years old EDU 611 Curriculum and Instruction in Inclusive Early Childhood Classrooms
+Early Childhood Settings

+EDU 610 Inclusive Exploration

+Activities, Birth-4 years old

+EDU 611 Curriculum and Instruction

+in Inclusive Early

+Childhood Classrooms